Vol. 04 · Issue 14 · APR 2026

 In the Quad Cortex I/O settings:

-• Send 1: set the output level so it doesn't overdrive your amp's front input.
+• Send 1: set the output level so it does not overdrive your amp's front input.
 Start with the level at unity and adjust down if your amp sounds too hot.

 • Return 1: match the input level to your amp's effects loop output.
 If your amp has a line-level loop, keep Return 1 at line level.